28 FAQs about traffic offences

-- I have a summons for leaving a vehicle in a dangerous position, but there were no signs telling me I couldn't park where I did.
-Do I have a defence?
+- Do I have a defence against a summons for leaving a vehicle in a dangerous position if there were no signs telling me I couldn't park there?

 - What are the penalties for using a mobile phone in a car and are there any circumstances in which this is allowed?

 - If my MOT has expired, can I still drive to my garage for the test?

 - What are the basic rules and penalties regarding wearing seatbelts?

 - How long do traffic offences remain on my licence?